Candijay

-Candijay is home to the Bohol Island State University (BISU) School of Fisheries, offering college courses related to modern fishing methods and fish preservation.
+Candijay is home to the Bohol Island State University (BISU), which offers college courses related to Fishery Science, Teacher Education, Business and Management, and other science-related programs.
 It also has educational facilities for elementary and secondary levels in almost all barangays of the municipality.

-Camdijay is bounded by Alicia and Mabini to the north and Guindulman to the south.

 History

 The name of the town is said to have come from the words "Kang Dihay" meaning belonging to Dihay, a strong man with many followers.
 The name was eventually changed to Candijay and was organized during the Spanish regime and was then one of the 34 towns in the province in 1879 with a population of 5,030.

 The municipality of Candijay was one of the 34 towns established during the Spanish regime in 1879 and so was its establishment as a parish.
 The people were eventually converted to the Roman Catholic religion by the Spaniards.
 The parochial church of Candijay is dedicated to Saint Joseph whose feast day is 19 May.